robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-5-ect-theory.md

 What is the SEND Code of Practice?

-The 'SEND Code of Practice: 0 to 25 years' (revised January 2015) explains the duties of local authorities, health bodies, schools and colleges to provide for those with special educational needs under part 3 of the Children and Families Act 2014.
+The ’sEND Code of Practice: 0 to 25 years’ (revised January 2015) explains the duties of local authorities, health bodies, schools and colleges to provide for those with special educational needs under part 3 of the Children and Families Act 2014.

 In total, the SEND Code of Practice is 292 pages long.
 So how can it be used by teachers to help inform their practice?